LDurham89/LDurham89.github.io/_posts/Project_1_Blog_Post.md

 To get a better idea of the factors affecting the price of Airbnb stays we're goimg to look at data giving us details of the listed properties during 2016.
 This data tells us a lot about the properties, their amenities, the host and the area.
 With this we will run a model that will predict the price and use this to give us an idea of how much each factor affects the price per night of Airbnb stays.
 One of the factors we've included in this model is a variable that just tells us if the property is in Boston or Seattle.
 This will tell us if there's a 'Boston effect' when other variables are held constant.

 So what do the results tell us?
 By and large the results are not surprising; bigger properties, where the guest gets the whole place to themselves, with lots of amenities and the host is a superhost can be predicted to be more expensive than other properties.
-The factors that made the biggest difference were...
+The factors that made the biggest difference were the size of the property and type of property - with houses being cheaper (however, this might be due to location - something qwe'll look at shortly).

 Most interestingly for us is the finding that even with other factors accounted for, there is a difference between price in the two cities.
-This means that the exact same property would attract $40 per night more in Boston than it would in Seattle.
+This means that the exact same property would attract $30 per night more in Boston than it would in Seattle.

 So maybe the difference in price has something to do with the cities themselves.
 To explore this a bit, let's look at how prices differer across the two cities.